noahkamenick/381FinalProject/README.md

 Starting the bot…

 a.
-In a new terminal on your GUI virtual machine enter the command “ngrok http 5000”
+In a new terminal on your GUI virtual machine enter the command “ngrok http 5000” Copy the https address for later use.

    ![ngroksc](images/ngrok.png)

 b.
-Copy the https address for later use
+Open GenieRobot.py in virtual studio and paste the https address here:

    ![ngroksc2](images/ngrok2.png)

 c.
-Open GenieRobot.py in virtual studio and paste the https address here:
+Initial connectivity tests:

+Check that R1 can ping 172.16.0.2 this should work Check that R1 can ping 2.2.2.2 this should work